 Nokia 1 is a brand new smartphone from the well-known company that’s been with us for quite some time.
-In the April of 2018, Nokia released their strongest and their weakest smartphone on the market.
+In April of 2018, Nokia released its strongest and its weakest smartphone on the market.
 While the strongest is Nokia 8 Sirocco, the stripped-down version is exactly this one.
 Nokia 1 is aimed towards non-demanding users that aren’t keen on spending tons of money on a flagship phone.
-In fact, this could be one of the best low-end phones on the market, at this moment.
+This could be one of the best low-end phones on the market, at this moment.
 Since I don’t trust specs that much, it’s time to find out more about this phone in the review below.

 Design and Build Quality